suncoast-devs/handbook/lessons/cs-intro-to-api/reading/01-part2.md

+---
-# Introduction to APIs with C# and dotnet (continued)
+title: Introduction to APIs with C# and dotnet (continued)
+---

 ## Regarding API "IDs"

 The `One List API` provides an endpoint (URL and VERB) for fetching a specific todo item.
 Let's update our table to show the todo item ID so the user can know which item to refer to.

 Many APIs will assign an `ID` to a specific item.
 By having a unique ID these elements can be identified without using a field that might change, such as `text` in our case.
 Many APIs will use a number that starts at `1` and continually increases, never reusing IDs for items that are deleted.
 Other APIs might use a long string of numbers and digits which has no obvious sequence to it.
 In our case we do not care what the ID represents just that it is data we can use to reference a specific item.

 ```
  --------------------------------------------------------------------------------------------------------